farhanahmedindia/webguard/README.md

 ### Email alerts

-webguard uses `msmtp` for email alerts.
+logsentinel uses `msmtp` for email alerts.
 It does not install or manage a mail server.

 Users can configure SMTP settings manually if alerts are needed.